Close Button

 Other symptoms can include pain during exercise or when coughing or bending over.
 This pain can sometimes be sharp and accompanied by a burning sensation.
 There may be swelling in the scrotum and a sensation of fullness or heaviness in the groin.

-Your GP will be able to diagnose an inguinal hernia after discussing your symptoms and physically examining the area.
+Your Consultant or GP will be able to diagnose an inguinal hernia after discussing your symptoms and physically examining the area.

 What is the treatment for a hernia?